linode/docs/docs/guides/web-servers/apache/how-to-configure-http-2-on-apache/index.md

         sudo apt-get update && sudo apt-get upgrade

-1. Ensure you possess a Fully Qualified Domain Name for the website.
+1. Ensure you possess a Fully Qualified Domain Name (FQDN) for the website.
 The DNS records for the site must point to the Linode server.

 {{< note >}}
 The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.